|

 anonymous person who wrote the introduction had also written

-the "Initiate" books, though I was not familiar
+the "Initiate" books, with which I was not familiar.

 book and his devastating criticisms of Krishnamurti came